KavyaVee00/CS-5004-Theory/README.md

 }
 ```

-IllegalArgumentException e specifies the type of exception that this catch block will try to handle.
+"IllegalArgumentException e" specifies the type of exception that this catch block will try to handle.
 It catches any IllegalArgumentException thrown within the try block.

 So the catch block in this example handles the exception by providing an error messags and then setting the empty name with a default name.